Meet Thoracic Surgeon David Jones

 About Me

-As a thoracic surgeon for more than 23 years, I have devoted my clinical practice to diagnosing and treating patients with lung cancer, esophageal cancer, tumors of the mediastinum (thymus gland and germ cell tumors), and tumors that have metastasized (spread) to the lung from other parts of the body.
-In addition to serving as Chief of Thoracic Surgery, I am the Co-Director of the Druckenmiller Center for Lung Cancer Research at Memorial Sloan Kettering Cancer Center.
+I am a thoracic surgeon who has been caring for people with cancers of the chest for more than 24 years.
+I have expertise diagnosing and treating lung cancer, esophageal cancer, tumors of the mediastinum (thymus gland and germ cell tumors), and tumors that have metastasized (spread) to the lung from other parts of the body.

 Read more